Quantitative nonembeddability of groups of polynomial growth into uniformly convex spaces: Proof of Theorem : heat flow along the center, pencil of curves, and martingales in Banach spaces

-By \cite[Theorem 17]{hytonen2019heat}, which is a quantitative version of\footnote{More precisely, \cite{martinez2006vector} proves inequality \eqref{eq:MTX} for `subordinated' semigroups, such as the Poisson semigroup subordinated by the heat semigroup, and \cite{xu2020vector} proves the inequality for general symmetric diffusion semigroups.
-The work \cite{hytonen2019heat} has the advantage that it obtains, for the heat semigroup, the explicit constant $m_p(\mathbb{B})$, the martingale cotype $p$ constant of $\mathbb{B}$, which in turn is bounded by $K_p(\mathbb{B})$ by \cite{pisier1975martingales}.
-Since \cite{hytonen2019heat} and \cite{xu2020vector} were unavailable when \cite{lafforgue2014vertical} was written, \cite{lafforgue2014vertical} worked with the Poisson semigroup.
-We could have also started with the Poisson semigroup $P_t$, which gives the same constant in \eqref{eq:MTX} due to semigroup subordination.
-See \cite[Appendix A]{naor2020foliated} for a detailed account of this discussion.} \cite[Theorem 2.1]{martinez2006vector} and \cite[Theorem 2]{xu2020vector}
+Lemma \ref{lem:gHL} is inspired by a Littlewood--Paley--Stein inequality for the heat semigroup given in \cite[Theorem 17]{hytonen2019heat}, which is a quantitative version of\footnote{More precisely, \cite{martinez2006vector} proves the inequality for `subordinated' semigroups, such as the Poisson semigroup subordinated by the heat semigroup, and \cite{xu2020vector} proves the inequality for general symmetric diffusion semigroups.
+The work \cite{hytonen2019heat} has the advantage that it obtains, for the heat semigroup, the explicit constant $K_p\left(\mathbb{B}\right)$.
+We could have also started with the Poisson semigroup $P_t$, which gives the same constant in the inequality due to semigroup subordination.
+See \cite[Appendix A]{naor2022foliated} for a detailed account of this discussion.} \cite[Theorem 2.1]{martinez2006vector} and \cite[Theorem 2]{xu2020vector}.
+The inequality of \cite[Theorem 17]{hytonen2019heat} is stated as follows.